yi-editor/yi/README.md

 (There may be more repositories in the future, as yi is split more.)

+## Generating documentation

+Due to [a cabal bug][cabal656], documentation won't be generated when running 'cabal install yi'.
+Use the following workaround:

+    $ cabal install -fdochack yi

+This command will install the yi library with documentation, but not the yi executable.
+To install the executable, simply run

+    $ cabal install yi

+after the documentation has been generated.

+Note that this workaround works for the versions of yi available on git, but not for the version 0.6.3.0 on Hackage.

 ## Reporting Bugs

 We have a [Google Code][googlecode] that hosts our issues list.
 Please report issues at the [issues list][issueslist] hosted there.